olepbr/it1901/mememedb/restapi/README.md

 ### `GET /post/:postUUID/comment`

-If postUUID does not exist 404 and error message.
+If postUUID does not exist, this returns response code 404 and an error message.

 Returns: